strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Cultural training flag
 ^^^^^^^^^^^^^^^^^^^^^^

-A flag to represent whether a provider has done cultural training
+A flag to represent whether a practitioner has done cultural training.

 :Field name: CultFlag